-Section 4 of the Act (16 U.S.C.
-1533) and its implementing regulations (50 CFR part 424) set forth the procedures for determining whether a species is an "endangered species" or a "threatened species."
-The Act defines an 'endangered species'' as a species that is in danger of extinction throughout all or a significant portion of its range, and a "threatened species" as a species that is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range.
-The Act requires that we determine whether any species is an "endangered species" or a "threatened species" because of any of the following
+The Act defines an "endangered species" as a species that is in danger of extinction throughout all or a significant portion of its range.
+A "threatened species" is defined as a species that is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range.
+The Act requires that we determine whether a species is an "endangered species" or a "threatened species" based on one or any combination of the following factors:

-- (A) The present or threatened destruction, modification, or curtailment of its habitat or range; - (B) Overutilization for commercial, recreational, scientific, or educational purposes; - (C) Disease or predation; - (D) The inadequacy of existing regulatory mechanisms; or - (E) Other natural or manmade factors affecting its continued existence.
+(A) The present or threatened destruction, modification, or curtailment of its habitat or range;

+(B) Overutilization for commercial, recreational, scientific, or educational purposes;

+(Ĉ) Disease or predation;

+(D) The inadequacy of existing regulatory mechanisms; or

+(E) Other natural or manmade factors affecting its continued existence.

 These factors represent broad categories of natural or human-caused actions or conditions that could have an effect on a species' continued existence.
-In evaluating these actions and conditions, we look for those that may have a negative effect on individuals of the species, as well as other actions or conditions that may ameliorate any negative effects or may have positive effects.
-We consider these same five factors in downlisting a species from endangered to threatened or delisting a species (50 CFR 424.11(c)-(e)).
-We use the term "threat" to refer in
+In evaluating these actions and conditions, we look for those that may have a negative effect on individuals of the species as well as other actions or conditions that may ameliorate any negative effects or have positive effects.
+We consider these same five factors in downlisting a species from endangered to threatened.

 We use the term "threat" to refer in general to actions or conditions that are known to or are reasonably likely to negatively affect individuals of a species.
-The term "threat" includes actions or conditions that have a direct impact on individuals (direct impacts), as well as those that affect individuals through alteration of their habitat or required resources (stressors).
-The term "threat" may encompass-either together or separately-the source of the action or condition itself.
+The term "threat" includes actions or conditions that have a direct impact on individuals (direct impacts) as well as those that affect individuals through alteration of their habitat or required resources (stressors).
+The term "threat" may encompass-either together or separately-the source of the action or condition or the action or condition itself.

 However, the mere identification of any threat(s) does not necessarily mean that the species meets the statutory definition of an "endangered species" or a "threatened species."
-In determining whether a species meets either definition, we must evaluate all identified threats by considering the expected response by the species, and the effects of the threats-in light of those actions and conditions that will ameliorate the threats-on an individual, population, and species level.
-We evaluate each threat and its expected effects on the species, then analyze the cumulative effect of all of the threats on the species as a whole.
+In determining whether a species meets either definition, we must evaluate all identified threats by considering the expected response by the species and the effects of the threats-in light of those actions and conditions that will ameliorate the threats-on an individual, population, and species level.
+We evaluate each threat and its expected effects on the species then analyze the cumulative effect of all of the threats on the species as a whole.
 We also consider the cumulative effect of the threats in light of those actions and conditions that will have positive effects on the species-such as any existing regulatory mechanisms or conservation efforts.
 The Secretary determines whether the species meets the definition of an "endangered species" or a "threatened species" only after conducting this cumulative analysis and describing the expected effect on the species now and in the foreseeable future.